tuckerweibell/recipe/src/components/EzLayout/EzLayout.md

 ### Tile layout

-The `tile` layout arranges content a grid with equal spacing between rows and columns.
+The `tile` layout arranges content in a grid with equal spacing between rows and columns.
 Tile layouts are a good choice when the number of items in the layout may vary, or when the exact number of items is unknown, since the layout will automatically wrap items into rows.
 The number of columns can be varied by screen size, for example, if you wanted a single column on mobile and three columns otherwise.

 - Use a `tile` layout for content that benefits from being laid out in columns of uniform width.